K-Phoen/dark/docs/usage/declaring-tempo-datasource.md

           name: 'secret-name' # name of the secret
           key: 'certificate' # Key within the secret

-    # Enable basic authentication to the Loki server.
+    # Enable basic authentication to the Tempo server.
     # Optional.
 Default: none
     basic_auth:
       username: